 Here we can see that this tool was able to pull information on all the services this device is capable of using.

-Step 5: See if They Are Reachable with L2ping
+Step 5: Determine Whether Bluetooth Devices Are Reachable with L2ping

 Now that we have the MAC addresses of all the nearby devices, we can ping them, whether they are in discover mode or not, to see whether they are in reach.